Life on the deck of Hokule’a, the double-hulled canoe that sails around the world using only ancient wayfinding techniques.

 We’re entering Earth’s sixth mass extinction, but clues about this climate crisis could be right under our feet.

+A book excerpt about how the microbes within us and the genes we share with other wild creatures are key dimensions of being human.
 Editor’s note: Prolific author and National Geographic magazine writer Doug Chadwick takes a fresh look at humans’ place in the natural world in his book, Four Fifths a Grizzly.
-In his accessible and engaging style, Chadwick approaches the subject from a scientific angle, with the underlying message that humans are not all that different from…
+In his…

 One young couple’s unexpected career path of farming sea vegetables drew them back to their roots and brought a promising climate-change solution to their coastal hometown.